Cleveland Clinic Lerner Research Institute Logo

 Pictured: The Sautto Lab “Recombinant Protein Factory”, housed in the Cleveland Clinic Florida Research and Innovation Center

-Testimonials from my former mentees and coworkers
+Testimonials from my former mentees, coworkers and Sautto Lab members

 “Giuseppe has constantly and patiently followed my work-project...
 He taught me several molecular techniques and he followed me during the writing of the experimental thesis.
 In my opinion he is an excellent scientist with strong organizational skills and communication skills.
 He is also a very nice and generous person.
 Even now, he is always ready to give me advice and tips.” - Giovanni Pipitone, Co-mentored by Dr. Sautto in the Microbiology and Virology laboratory of "Università Vita-Salute S.Raffaele" from 2012 to 2014.